-To verify the quality of the response curve the user should check the displays in the interactive window, which shows up after the execution of the fors_science recipe (see Sect.
+To verify the quality of the response curve determined by the fors_science recipe the user should check the displays in the interactive window, which shows up after the execution of the fors_science recipe (see Sect.
 9.4.2 and Fig. 9.3, p.
 46).